Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 Where a person, group or organisation contributes funds to an eligible body, and do not receive anything in return, this is a voluntary contribution or donation.
 Lottery funding is also regarded as a voluntary contribution for the purposes of this relief.

-However if an eligible body that is not a charity contributes to the purchase from its own resources, the goods or services can’t be zero-rated, even if the supply is of qualifying goods or services.
+If an eligible body that is not a charity contributes to the purchase from its own resources, the goods or services cannot be zero-rated, even if the supply is of qualifying goods or services.

 National Health Service funds are not charitable or donated, and any goods or services purchased with these funds are not zero-rated.